urs-santoshh/fake_store_api/docs/README.md

 - The `cost` property in the `OrderItem` model calculates the total cost of a single order item based on the product's price and quantity.

-***Feel free to use these models as part of your Fake Store API project.
-For more details on how to integrate these models into your project, please refer to the source code and project documentation.***

-***For the source code, kindly check the `models.py` file in your project repository.***

 ## Cart and CartItem Models